 - Tap on the Play Store icon on your phone or tablet’s Home screen.

-- Once the app launches, tap on the Main Menu icon at the top-left corner of the screen.
-The icon looks like three horizontal lines.
+- Once the app launches, tap on the Profile icon at the top-right corner of the screen.

-- Next, select the “My apps & games” tab from the side menu.
+- Next, select “Manage apps & device” from the menu.

 - Apps that have available and pending updates will be listed in the “Updates” section.
 Look for Chrome.